EmperorRXF/postgraphile-plugin-atomic-mutations/README.md

-Now instead if we use the plugin, and the same request is made with the `'X-Mutation-Atomicity: on'` HTTP header set by the client, the Mutations `#1` & `#3` will never be committed to the database since Mutation `#2` caused an error, guaranteeing atomicity for the set of Mutations.
+Now instead if we use the plugin, and the same request is made with the `'X-Mutation-Atomicity: on'` HTTP header set by the client, the Mutations `#1` & `#3` will never be committed to the database since Mutation `#2` caused an error, thus, guaranteeing atomicity for the set of Mutations.
 If the client decides to re-run the same request again, the outcome will be the same.

-If the `'X-Mutation-Atomicity'` is set to `'off` or not set at all, the plugin will be disabled.

 ## Limitations